HeavenzFirez/spirit-angelus2.0/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 Contact
-For any questions or inquiries, please contact [Your Name] at [your.email@example.com].
+For any questions or inquiries, please contact [Zachary Dakota Hulse] at [heavenzfirez1@gmail.com].

 Feel free to customize this README file to better fit your project's needs.
 If you have any specific details you'd like to add or modify, let me know!